ElectricGun/mindustry-logic/README.md

 # mindustry-logic
-A repository of codes and schematics from my newer logic tutorials
+A repository of codes and schematics from my newer logic vids